 Aberdare Girls’ School

-Our Aberdare site is a historic conservation project, converting an existing Victorian Girls School into accommodation for over 55’s, the project comprises of a number of bungalows to the rear of the existing school, providing adapted properties for our client Hafod Housing.
+The Aberdare Girls School development was an historic conservation project, converting an existing Victorian school into accommodation for over 55’s, the project consisted of a number of bungalows to the rear of the existing school, providing adapted properties for our client Hafod Housing.

-- We put a planning application together which turned the original school building into 26 one and two-bedroom apartments aimed at over 55’s, as well as 18 new build properties to the rear of the site, made up of 16 bungalows and 2 houses.
+We put a planning application together which turned the original school building into 26 one-bedroom and two-bedroom apartments aimed to accommodate over 55’s, as well as 18 new build properties to the rear of the site, made up of 16 bungalows and 2 houses.

-- Challenges on the site including maintaining the facade of the original school building whilst bringing the building up to modern building standards.
+- Maintaining the existing facade of the original school building whilst bringing the building up to modern building standards.

 - Fusing the existing building elements with modern designs, ensuring its compatibility.

 The development now renamed “Llys yr ysgol” was handed over to our Client, Hafod Housing Association in the summer of 2020.

 Recognised as a significant development by industry professionals, the development made the Federation of Master Builders (FMB) magazine within the March 2020 addition, a very proud moment for everyone involved within the scheme.